 Family Medicine Obstetrics: Board Certification Exam Overview

-The physician board certification examination conducted by the Board of Certification in Family Medicine Obstetrics (BCFMO) consists of a computer-based written test and an oral examination covering five case studies.
-The BCFMO is a Member Board of the American Board of Physician Specialties® (ABPS®).
-The written portion is offered at testing centers throughout the United States, Canada and Puerto Rico twice a year (May and November), while the oral exam is offered once annually (October) in Tampa, Florida.
+The Board of Certification in Family Medicine Obstetrics® (BCFMO), which is governed by the American Board of Physician Specialties®, offers two options for certification—Family Medicine Obstetrics and Family Medicine Obstetrics With Surgical Qualification.
+Exams for the surgical option consist of a computer-based written test and an oral examination covering five case studies.
+The exam for the non-surgical option is the written test only.
+The written portion is offered at testing centers throughout the United States, Canada and Puerto Rico once a year (May), while the oral exam is offered once annually (October) in Tampa, Florida.

 The computer-based written exam is composed of 200 multiple-choice questions.
 The topics covered include:

 - Pregnancy complications (infectious disease, cardiopulmonary, endocrine, etc.)

 Study references are available.
 A list can be found at this link.